 I do hope you can rip out this code and graft it into your own projects.
 There is a SvelteKit FAQ Page SEO Demo Page at sveltekit-faq-page-seo.rodneylab.com/ .
 As well as this, you can see the full completed code for this tutorial on the Rodney Lab Git Hub repo .

 - To get your site in a Google featured snippet, the basics are more important.
 Your content has to be quality and engaging, covering topics Google users are interested in.
-On top you should include some of the Schema.org meta we talked about in this post.
+On top, you should include some Schema.org meta, which we saw in this post.
 Using SvelteKit or Astro makes it easy to add this extra data to your page.

 - Svelte is considered SEO friendly because it is so easy to add SEO markup to your pages.
-There is no need for extra dependencies; it all comes for free with built in functionality.
-Naturally user experience is important for SEO.
+There is no need for extra dependencies; it all comes for free with built-in functionality.
+Naturally, considering user experience is critical for good SEO.
 Svelte has your back here too.
 Svelte makes it easy to build accessible and fast pages.
-On top you can create static or server side rendered pages with SvelteKit.
+On top, you can create static or server side rendered pages with SvelteKit.
 If you want partial hydration, Astro is a great choice.

 🚀 how do you get a featured snippet in Google search results?— Rodney (@askRodney) November 26, 2021